coolbox13/Minimal-Thermostat/README.md

 ## Contributing

-No intention of developing further for borader use besides my own home.
+No intention of developing further for other use besides my own home.
 Please fork and go ahead.

 Special thanks to Nico Weichbrodt <envy> for building an ESP library for KNX communiocation.
 I used it to port to ESP32 and make this thermostat possible.